nabeelmukhtar/CarND-Advanced-Lane-Lines/writeup_report.md

 The great thing about this project was that most of the code was already provided and explained in the lessons.
 Most of the code works as it is and the only challenging part is tuning the various parameters.
 The only problem I faced was detecting vehicle position from the center of the road.
 For this I took help from another student: https://github.com/upul/CarND-Advanced-Lane-Lines.
-My pipeline is a little wobbly at about 20 seconds in the project video and performs very poorly on challenge videos.
-I would like to make it more robust using some of the techniques mentioned in the section 'Tips and Tricks for the Project'.
+My pipeline is a little wobbly in the project video and performs very poorly on challenge videos.
+I would like to make it more robust using some of the techniques mentioned in the section 'Tips and Tricks for the Project' (also mentioned in first project review).
 Also I would like to try the sliding window search approach mentioned in the lessons which is to apply a convolution, which will maximize the number of "hot" pixels in each window.